 Septic plans must be stamped by the Conservation Department before being submitted to the Board of Health.

 All requests for variances and soil logs must be submitted with the plans along with the appropriate checks payable to the City of Taunton.

-Once the plans have been reviewed by our consultant, the home owner, contractor, and engineer will receive a letter either approving or requesting a revision of the plan with a list of required changes.
+Once the plans have been reviewed by the Septic Plan Review Agent, the home owner, contractor, and engineer will receive a letter either approving or requesting a revision of the plan with a list of required changes.

 Requesting a Variance / Local Upgrade Approval

 Any requests for reduction in the systems distance to property line must have proof of abutters notifications and must be approved by the Board of Health at the monthly Board meeting.